takumandoh/KimAndo_Assignement1/README.md

-this is a very descriptive README.md
+The purpose of this repository is to test the attitude of R codes and markdown languages in GitHub.